 Students should already be familiar with how these energy sources are used for electricity.

-Students must create an account to answer the questions and teachers can create an account to view and download these answers or customize the lesson.
+Students must create an account to save their answers to the questions, and teachers can create an account to view and download these answers or customize the lesson.

 There is an ad before the video.

-Resources that could help students further explore the geographic suitability of some energy types include this map that displays solar energy potential, this map that displays wind patterns, and this map that displays all the energy infrastructure and resources in the U.S.
+Resources that can help students further explore the geographic suitability of some energy types include this map that displays solar energy potential, this video about global wind patterns, and this map that displays all the energy infrastructure and resources in the U.S.

-In an economics class, students could further explore the upfront and marginal costs of the different types of energy.
+In an economics class, students can further explore the upfront and marginal costs of the different types of energy.